ichores-research/table_plane_extractor/README.md

 ```
 roslaunch table_plane_extractor table_plane_extractor.launch
 ```
-You can start the GetObjectsOnTable service with
+You can start the GetXXOfObjectsOnTable services with
 ```
 roslaunch table_plane_extractor get_objects_on_table.launch
 ```